RandallPittmanOrSt/nested-config/README.md

 ## Pydantic 1.0/2.0 Compatibility

-pydantic-plus is runtime compatible with Pydantic 1.8+ and Pydantic 2.0.
+nested-config is runtime compatible with Pydantic 1.8+ and Pydantic 2.0.

 The follow table gives info on how to configure the [mypy](https://www.mypy-lang.org/) and [Pyright](https://microsoft.github.io/pyright) type checkers to properly work, depending